 Late payment will result in $20. additional fee.
 Returned check fee is $45.

-Late pick up fee is $10. per 10 minute increments after 6:00pm.
+Late pick up fee is $10. per 10-minute increments after 6:00pm.

 Additional fees may be applied for field trips, lunches, or certain activities/lessons.

 Due to the fact that TGT maintains a place for your child with costs that remain fixed even when your child is not in attendance, fees will remain unchanged for holidays, days your child does not attend, and snow days or other emergencies.
-Upon acceptance to The Growing Tree, a non-refundable registration fee and supply fee is required.
+Upon acceptance to The Growing Tree, a non-refundable registration fee and supply fee are required.
 The annual supply fee of $30 individual and $60 family will be due every May.
 This fee will be applied toward the costs of basic supplies for the rooms.
 Additional fees may be charged for special activities and field trips.
 Parents will be notified in advance of up-coming events and the costs.

 Fees are to be paid in advance on Monday for the following week of child care or based on an agreed upon payment schedule.